-We believe the following are important considerations for stockholders in determining whether to approve the A&R 2023 Plan:
+We believe the following are important considerations for stockholders in determining whether to approve the Second A&R 2023 Plan:

-- Equity Awards are Essential to Talent Acquisition and Retention: Equity awards, similar to those typically offered by our competitors are, and we believe will continue to be, an integral component of our overall compensation program, enabling us to attract qualified and skilled employees and directors, retain our existing employees, including our experienced management team, and provide incentives for our employees to exert maximum efforts for our success, ultimately contributing to the creation of shareholder value.
-If the A&R 2023 Plan is not approved by our stockholders at the Annual Meeting, we will not have adequate shares to continue to grant equity awards to all our employees and directors in 2025. - We are Committed to Executing on our Strategic Priorities: The use of equity awards assists us and will continue to assist us in ensuring that our executives and employees are focused on long term value creation for our stockholders and in enabling us to attract and retain the talent needed to execute on our strategic priorities while managing our cash flow.
-We believe that the approval of the A&R 2023 Plan as described in this proposal is instrumental to our ongoing success and our ability to provide increased value to our stockholders. - We are Managing our Annual Burn Rate: We carefully and thoughtfully manage our equity award use, balancing attraction, retention and incentivization of our employees against dilution and burn rate considerations.
-We have relied more heavily on the grant of restricted stock units (RSUs) and for our executives, Performance Stock Units (PSUs) as opposed to options in an effort to manage our burn rate. - Our Equity Program is Performance-Based: The Compensation Committee believes that performance stock units (PSUs) aligns the objectives of management with those of our stockholders with respect to long-term performance and success of the Company.
-For 2023 and 2024, the equity grants to our executive officers, other than to our Chief Executive Officer, reflected an equal value split among option, RSUs and PSUs, and to further align our Chief Executive Officer's compensation with stockholder interests and to increase the portion of compensation tied to Company performance measures, the Compensation Committee changed the equity award value split for our Chief Executive Officer from an equal value split among options, RSUs and PSUs to 20% options, 20% RSUs and 60% PSUs.
+- Equity Awards are Essential to Talent Acquisition and Retention: Equity awards, similar to those typically offered by our competitors are, and we believe will continue to be, an integral component of our overall compensation program, enabling us to attract qualified and skilled employees and directors, retain our existing employees, including our experienced management team, and provide incentives for our employees to exert maximum efforts for our success, ultimately contributing to the creation of stockholder value.
+If the Second A&R 2023 Plan is not approved by our stockholders at the Annual Meeting, we will not have adequate shares to continue to grant equity awards to all our employees and directors in 2025.
+Historically, we have granted equity awards deeply in our organization, believing that a culture of ownership is important to our ability to achieve our short- and long-term business objectives and that our success is dependent on our employees feeling invested in our future.
+In fiscal 2024, we granted equity awards to 1,376 employees. - We are Committed to Executing on our Strategic Priorities: The use of equity awards assists us and will continue to assist us in ensuring that our executives and employees are focused on long term value creation for our stockholders and in enabling us to attract and retain the talent needed to execute on our strategic priorities while managing our cash flow.
+We believe that the approval of the Second A&R 2023 Plan as described in this proposal is instrumental to our ongoing success and our ability to provide increased value to our stockholders. - We are Managing our Annual Burn Rate: We carefully and thoughtfully manage our equity award use, balancing attraction, retention and incentivization of our employees against dilution and burn rate considerations.
+We have relied more heavily on the grant of restricted stock units (RSUs) and for our executives, performance stock units (PSUs) as opposed to options in an effort to manage our burn rate.
+Further, we regularly review and consider our burn rate against those of our peer companies in the biotech industry to provide incentives at a competitive market level as part of our human capital management strategy.